Uberspace/manual/source/background-http-stack.rst

 .. note::

   Some probably noticed that static files are handled within httpd, instead of nginx.
-Even through nginx easily outperforms httpd when it comes to serving static files, we need to use httpd in this case.
+Even though nginx easily outperforms httpd when it comes to serving static files, we need to use httpd in this case.
 Many applications like wordpress rely on ``.htaccess`` files to rewrite URLs or protect certain directories from being accessed.
 Since those files can only be parsed by